HEIC-to-JPEG-Dev/FileSyncToy/README.md

+# Update.
+June 2024

+The UI of FileSyncToy was deemed too close to the original.
+The original is Trademarked and a compromise needed to happen.
+This has now happened and development can continue.
+However, a redesign is required, this has been prototyped and is being implemented.
+We're taking this opportunity to update many of the internal components of the app so it will be faster and easier than ever, while still retaining the "essence" that is SyncToy.

 # FileSyncToy - A modern SyncToy with a nod to the past.

 A new Windows 10/11 file sync tool.
 If you have any requirements, suggestions, must have's, or want to ask about this project - use the GitHub Issues - thanks.